 Purpose

-Tokyo Century pays due respect to the spirit and intent of its Management Philosophy and Corporate Code of Conduct, as well as the Tokyo Stock Exchange’s Corporate Governance Code, appropriately discloses information in accordance with laws and regulations, develops fair and sound relationships with various stakeholders while promoting dialogue with shareholders and investors, and has established this policy to further enhance its long-term corporate value.
+Tokyo Century pays due respect to the spirit and intent of its Management Philosophy and Corporate Code of Conduct, as well as the Tokyo Stock Exchange’s Corporate Governance Code.
+The Company appropriately discloses information in accordance with laws and regulations and strives to develop fair and sound relationships with its stakeholders while fostering dialogue with shareholders and investors.
+The Company has established this policy to achieve these objectives and further enhance its long-term corporate value.

 Scope of Information Disclosure